A phase inversion benchmark for multiscale multiphase flows: Model and numerical methods

-All the codes used in the present work are based on finite volumes but with different variants of the methods.
-Obviously, each code can lead to a different result for a given grid, due to variations in the methods used.
-Table \ref{tabCode} is given to clarify the comparisons of the model and numerical method used.
-Schematically, the codes cover the broad range of numerical methods that can be found in literature for simulating multiphase flows using the sharp interface approximation described above.
-This approach is sometimes called direct or detailed to contrast it with other approaches that depart from the sharp interface approximation.
-Four of the codes use staggered grids while one (Gerris) is using a collocated grid.
+{All the codes used in the present work are based on finite volumes but with different variants of the methods.
+Obviously, each code can lead to a different result on a given grid, due to variations in the methods used.
+Table \ref{tabCode} is given to clarify the comparison of the model and numerical methods used.
+Schematically, the codes cover the broad range of numerical methods that can be found in the literature for simulating multiphase flows using the sharp interface approximation described above.
+This approach is sometimes called direct or detailed, to contrast it with other approaches that depart from the sharp interface approximation.
+Four of the codes use staggered grids while one (Gerris) is based on collocated unknowns.
 Staggered grids have several advantages: a more accurate pressure solution, and the avoidance of spurious ``red-black'' velocity oscillations.
-However Gerris has demonstrated high accuracy on test cases \cite{Popinet,fuster09b} and ten years of experience with Gerris show almost no occurrence of spurious oscillations.
-Four codes are using projection velocity-pressure coupling that contains a time splitting error while one code (Thetis) uses an exact augmented Lagrangian approach.
+However, Gerris has demonstrated high accuracy on test cases \cite{Popinet,fuster09b} and ten years of experience with Gerris show almost no occurrence of spurious oscillations.
+Four codes are using a projection technique achieving a velocity-pressure coupling that contains a time splitting error, while one code (Thetis) uses an exact augmented Lagrangian approach.
 This technique is exact if the residual of the iterative solver is zero at machine accuracy.
-In terms of interface tracking, Gerris and Thetis are using a geometrical VOF-PLIC technique while Jadim utilizes a FCT scheme to directly approximate the hyperbolic advection equation on the VOF.
-DyJeat uses the Level Set method whereas Archer couples this method with VOF-PLIC in order to improve mass conservation of Level Set and also better inertia treatment in the momentum conservation equation.
-Concerning surface tension, the most accurate approaches are the Ghost fluid that uses jump relations at the interface and the CSF with height functions \cite{Popinet}.
-Thetis and Jadim uses less sophisticated capillary force approximations that are known to generate more spurious currents than other methods.
-To finish with numerical methods, all projection techniques are solved with iterative BiCGStab II solver preconditionned with a multigrid algorithm while Thetis and the coupled augmented Lagrangian method uses BiCGStab II and an incomplete LU preconditionner, because the linear system is not symmetric and more difficult to solve than with the projection.
-The major drawback of the Thetis solver is that its parallelization is keeping a good speed-up until $1000$ processors but it can hardly handle in the present form more processors due to the ILU preconditionner.
-On the contrary, the multigrid preconditionner used in projection is nicely extendable in parallel until $100000$ processors. \\
+In terms of interface tracking, Gerris and Thetis are using a geometrical VOF-PLIC technique while Jadim employs a FCT scheme to directly approximate the advection of the volume fraction without reconstructing explicitly the interface geometry (this is why the corresponding approach may be thought of as Implicit VOF).
+DyJeAT uses the Level Set method whereas Archer couples this technique with VOF-PLIC in order to improve mass conservation and also to better evaluate advective effects in the momentum transport.
+Concerning capillary effects, the Ghost Fluid approach based on jump relations at the interface and the CSF formulation with height functions \cite{Popinet} are the most accurate.
+Thetis and Jadim use less sophisticated capillary force approximations that are known to generate larger spurious currents than the other methods.
+To finish with numerical methods, all projection steps {except for Gerris} are achieved with an iterative BiCGStab II solver preconditioned with a multigrid algorithm, while Thetis and the coupled augmented Lagrangian method use BiCGStab II and an incomplete LU preconditioner because the linear system is not symmetric.
+The major drawback of the Thetis solver is that its parallelization has a good speed-up until $1000$ processors but can hardly handle in its present form a larger number of processors due to the ILU preconditioner.
+In contrast, the multigrid preconditioner used in the projection approach is nicely extendable in parallel computations until $100,000$ processors. {In Gerris, the projection step is achieved thanks to an in-code multigrid Poisson solver.}} \\